Analysis of Neutron Star $f-$mode Oscillations in General Relativity with Spectral Representation of Nuclear Equations of State: Results

 We display another empirical relation:

-in the right panel of Fig. \ref{fig:nu_and_tau_UR}. $\tau_f$ is the gravitational wave damping time, equal to the inverse of the imaginary part of $\omega$. \citep{andersson1998} mentioned the existence of this scaling between a dimensionless damping time and the compactness for the first time.
-Both the coefficients $a$ and $b$ are dimensionless and we find the following values (See Table \ref{tab:tau_f}): $a = -0.4286 \pm 0.0001$, $b = 0.1453 \pm 2.0 \times 10^{-5}$ with a relative error of $0.19\%$. \citep{Pradhan2022} reported the values: $a = -0.245$ and $b = 0.080$.
+in the right panel of Fig. \ref{fig:nu_and_tau_UR}. $\tau_f$ is the gravitational wave damping time, equal to the inverse of the imaginary part of $\omega$. \cite{andersson1998} mentioned the existence of this scaling between a dimensionless damping time and the compactness for the first time.
+Both the coefficients $a$ and $b$ are dimensionless and we find the following values (See Table \ref{tab:tau_f}): $a = -0.3051 \pm 0.0001$, $b = 0.0939 \pm 3.0 \times 10^{-5}$ with a relative error of $0.29\%$. \citep{Pradhan2022} reported the values: $a = -0.245$ and $b = 0.080$.
 These empirical relations have poor validity beyond $M/R > 0.25$ \citep{tsui2005universality}.

-\citep{Kumar2023} have reported a new scaling between the $f-$mode frequency and the radius for a NS of given stellar mass:
+\cite{Kumar2023} have reported a new scaling between the $f-$mode frequency and the radius for a NS of given stellar mass:

 where $x$ is the mass of the NS in $M_\odot$ units.
-We plot the relation with our results of $f-$mode frequencies for 1.4$M_\odot$ and 2.0$M_\odot$ in Fig. \ref{fig:fmodes_radius_UR}.
-We find the values (See Table \ref{tab:fmode_radius_UR}): $a = -0.1202 \pm 0.0007$, $b = 3.307 \pm 0.0096$ for 1.4$M_\odot$ and $a = -0.2367 \pm 0.0004$, $b = 4.948 \pm 0.0057$ for 2.0$M_\odot$.
-The maximum relative errors are $2.56\%$ and $2.22\%$ respectively.
-The slope reported in \citep{Kumar2023} for masses over the range 1.6$M_\odot$ - 2.4$M_\odot$ is around $-0.22$ and the intercept is around $5.1$ with $1.5\%$ relative error.
+We plot the relation with our results of $f-$mode frequencies for 1.4 $M_\odot$ and 2.0 $M_\odot$ in Fig. \ref{fig:fmodes_radius_UR}.

+We find the values (See Table \ref{tab:fmode_radius_UR}): $a = -0.1933 \pm 0.0008$ kHz/km, $b = 4.195 \pm 0.010$ kHz for 1.4 $M_\odot$ and $a = -0.2455 \pm 0.0003$ kHz/km, $b = 5.027 \pm 0.003$ kHz for 2.0 $M_\odot$.
+The maximum relative errors are $1.86\%$ and $1.18\%$ respectively.
+The slope reported in \cite{Kumar2023} for masses over the range 1.6 $M_\odot$ - 2.4 $M_\odot$ is around $-0.22$ kHz/km and the intercept is around $5.1$ khz with $1.5\%$ relative error.
 A general relativistic treatment of the stellar oscillations in this work presents us with two different slopes for the two cases.
-This difference is due to the overestimation of $f-$mode frequencies that occurs when one employs Cowling approximation, as done in \citep{Kumar2023}.
-From a specific observed value of $f-$mode frequency for 1.4$M_\odot$, we can infer a lesser value of radius from the fit in this work as compared to the fit in \citep{Kumar2023}.
+This difference is due to the overestimation of $f-$mode frequencies that occurs when one employs Cowling approximation, as done in \cite{Kumar2023}.
+From a specific observed value of $f-$mode frequency for 1.4 $M_\odot$, we can infer a lesser value of radius from the fit in this work as compared to the fit in \cite{Kumar2023}.

-In the study inspired by \cite{Lin:2023cbo}, we delve into the relationship between the radii of NS with masses of 1.34$M_\odot$ and 2.0$M_\odot$, utilizing our database of 9K nucleonic EOS.
-Our analysis, shown in Figure \ref{fig:rf_cor}, presents two key findings.